-Young people who are resilient or able to bounce-back from stressful experiences are less likely to become involved in long-term substance abuse.
+Young people who are resilient or able to bounce back from stressful experiences are less likely to become involved in long-term substance abuse.
 You can help your child develop resilience by encouraging them to:

+- manage their anger

 - make their own decisions

 - set and achieve goals

 - have an optimistic outlook

 - make positive relationships

 - manage their own difficulties with friendships.